 - good grooming can prevent fleas and ticks.

 - groom your dog when you return home from dump areas.

 Can Dog Parasites be Transmitted to Humans?

-According to PetMD, Children are in the greatest danger, particularly if they are playing in an area with dog, cat, or raccoon feces, such as a sandbox.
+According to PetMD, Children are in the greatest danger, particularly if they are playing in an area with a dog, cat, or raccoon feces, such as a sandbox.
 People are often infected with fleas, ticks, lice, and mites, which are easily transmitted between species.

 Hookworms cause cutaneous larva migrans (CLM) in people.
 It can be transmitted through direct skin penetration of infective larvae found in the waste of dogs.

 Dogs are susceptible to parasites and can become sick at any time during their lifetime.
 It is your duty as a dog owner to provide them with a clean and healthy living environment. most parasites wouldn’t attack your dog as a result of this.
-A yearly visit to the veterinarian for a comprehensive examination will also help to prevent the most condition from being severe.
+A yearly visit to the veterinarian for a comprehensive examination will also help to prevent most conditions from being severe.